NicolasITC/pomodoro/README.md

-This is a mobile Pomodoro app developed with React Native
+This is a mobile Pomodoro app developed with React Native / Expo